Last Updated on November 20, 2021

 - Take dips in oceans, rivers, lakes (no soap)

 I’ve gone long periods of time between showers when living the van life and will do so in the future.
-This never affects my happiness on the road, though, no matter how pungent my aroma becomes or how out-of-control my beard becomes.
-It’s simply easier to succumb to adjust your expectations than to try and stay squeaky clean at all times.
+This never affects my happiness living on the road, though, no matter how pungent my aroma becomes or how out-of-control my beard becomes.
+It’s simply easier to adjust your expectations than to try and stay squeaky clean at all times.

 Check out my van life essentials post for the exact gear I recommend when outfitting a rig, or scroll through the products I recommend below.
 You just might find a game-changing piece of gear or two that’ll elevate your van to the next level.